Checkout flow is the centerpiece of every e-commerce store. It’s a critical part of your online shopping experience!

 If you opt-in for shipping to your address, you have more options depending on how long you want to wait.
 3-day shipping is free, while more rapid options will set you back from %17.8 to $25.
 The choice is yours.

-It really pays to appease the various schedules and needs of your customer by allowing a range of delivery options and methods.
+It really pays to appease the various schedules and needs of your customers by allowing a range of delivery options and methods.

 13. Ask for credit card info last